robotsmith/SimpleFocDXLCore/README.md

 # SimpleFocDXLCore : SimpleFoc running Dynamixel Protocol
+## Media
+Here is a dirty video to show the devices
 ## Purpose

 The goal of this library is to use SimpleFoc as a Dynamixel device.